 Seattle Art Museum: A block down First Avenue from Pike Place Market, Hammering Man looms: he’s Jonathan Borofsky’s mammoth 48-foot kinetic steel and aluminum sculpture, silently at work 24 hours a day, 364 days a year (because even Hammering Man gets Labor Day off).
 Since 1992, he has guarded the entrance to the downtown branch of Seattle’s largest art museum, known to locals simply as SAM.

-SAM’s permanent collection is impressive, if a bit of a hodge-podge: Egyptian, African, Native American, Asian, European, Pop, Contemporary… you name it, SAM’s got it.
+SAM’s permanent collection is impressive if a bit of a hodge-podge: Egyptian, African, Native American, Asian, European, Pop, Contemporary… you name it, SAM’s got it.
 They also showcase a fantastic variety of world-class touring exhibits – check the calendar to see what’s on.
 For all its artistic pedigree, though, SAM’s not stuffy; it’s an approachable museum of manageable size, with helpful docents giving free tours, and interactive kids’ nooks sprinkled throughout.
 If you’ve got kids along, I’d plan to spend an hour or two exploring the museum, but art lovers could easily fill an entire day poking through its 35 galleries.
 There’s a good café on site (currently undergoing renovation), and an excellent museum gift shop that doesn’t require admission – it’s worth popping in even if you don’t have time for the exhibits.
-The downtown location is open from 10 to 5 on Wednesday, Friday, Saturday, and Sunday, 10 to 9 on Thursdays, and closed on Mondays and Tuesdays.
+Check their website for current hours.

 SAM’s got two more locations as well: The Olympic Sculpture Park is located along Seattle’s downtown waterfront, just downhill from Seattle Center.
 Less a park than a free, open-air museum, it’s home to a great collection of modern works by contemporary artists: most notably, Alexander Calder, Claes Oldenburg, and Louise Bourgeois.
 The Sculpture Park is one of downtown Seattle’s few green spaces, and has fantastic views of the sound, mountains, and ferries; it’s a great place to take a walk or to run the kids around, even if you have little interest in the art itself.
 The Paccar Pavilion on the Park’s south end has bathrooms, a café, a small kids’ activity space, and an underground parking garage with great all-day rates.
 The Olympic Sculpture Park is open daily, year-round, from 30 minutes pre-dawn to 30 minutes post-dusk.

-Chihuly Garden and Glass: Nestled squarely under the Space Needle on Seattle Center grounds, this stunning museum of glass art masterpieces has definite wow-factor that’s well worth the price of admission.
+Chihuly Garden and Glass: Nestled squarely under the Space Needle on Seattle Center grounds, this stunning museum of glass art masterpieces has definite wow-factor.
 Some history: Dale Chihuly was born in 1941, just south of Seattle in Tacoma, Washington.
-He studied design at the UW in Seattle, and has maintained a studio and hotshop on the shores of Lake Union since the early 90s.
+He studied design at the UW in Seattle and has maintained a studio and hotshop (or glassblower’s workroom) on the shores of Lake Union since the early 90s.
 This local artist’s vibrant and magnificent award-winning artwork is displayed in more than 200 museums around the world, from Las Vegas to Jerusalem.
 Seattle’s Chihuly Garden and Glass, a long-term exhibition showcasing the artist’s process and works, opened in 2012.

 Chihuly Garden and Glass is open daily from 11-6 Sunday to Thursday, 11-7 Friday and Saturday.
 Buying combined Space Needle/Chihuly Museum tickets will save you money on both, and the Museum is included in the Seattle’s City Pass Promotion.
 Seattle Center is easy to get to by bus or monorail, and parking is available in many nearby lots or by valet.